Ukraine official: Zelenskyy meets top-level US delegation

 Zelenskyy said he stressed the need to evacuate civilians from Mariupol, including from the steel plant, in a Sunday call with Turkish President Recep Tayyip Erdogan, who is scheduled to speak later with Russian leader Vladimir Putin.

 U.N.
-Secretary-General Antonio Guterres Guterres is scheduled to travel to Turkey on Monday and then Moscow and Kyiv.
-Zelenskyy it was a mistake for Guterres to visit Russia before Ukraine.
+Secretary-General Antonio Guterres is scheduled to travel to Turkey on Monday and then Moscow and Kyiv.
+Zelenskyy said it was a mistake for Guterres to visit Russia before Ukraine.

 “Why?
 To hand over signals from Russia?
 What should we look for?”
 Zelenskyy said Saturday.
 “There are no corpses scattered on the Kutuzovsky Prospect,” he said, referring to one of Moscow’s main avenues.

-Mariupol has endured fierce fighting since the start of the war due to its location on the Sea of Azov.
+Mariupol has endured fierce fighting since the start of the war because of its location on the Sea of Azov.
 Its capture would deprive Ukraine of a vital port, free up Russian troops to fight elsewhere, and allow Moscow to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

 More than 100,000 people — down from a prewar population of about 430,000 — are believed to remain in Mariupol with scant food, water or heat.
 Ukrainian authorities estimate over 20,000 civilians have been killed.
 Recent satellite images showed what appeared to be mass graves to the west and east of Mariupol.